pyladies/pyladies/www/_posts/2014-03-27-pyladies-events-at-pycon2014.md

 PyCon Lunch with PyLadies
 -------------------------
 *When:* 12:00PM Sunday, April 13
-*Where:* Room 516, Montréal Convention Center
+*Where:* Room 516, Montreal Convention Center

 Thanks to the generous support of [the PSF][PSF], PyLadies will be having a luncheon for women on the third day of the conference!
 Join PyLadies for a free lunch and meet your fellow women Python developers.
 RSVP via [Eventbrite][luncheon] and more information can be found on the [PyCon] site.